jkugelman/mockchain/README.md

   precision no problem.

 - CSV records are streamed via a custom `Iterator` so as to avoid O(n) memory usage, and to allow for files to be read while still being written to.
+The reader and writer accept generic `Read` and `Write` objects so as to provide maximum flexibility.

 - There's a large suite of unit tests.
-Left to my own devices I would have written integration tests with that use test CSV files, or that use `include_bytes!` to embed test CSV data in the Rust code.
-I didn't do that, though, because the design spec says not to commit any CSV files.
+Left to my own devices I would have written integration tests that use real CSV files, or that use `include_bytes!` to embed test CSV data in the Rust code.
+I didn't do that, though, because the design spec warns against committing any CSV files derived from the spec.
+I'm not exactly sure what that's about so to be cautious I haven't committed any CSV files at all.
+All my test data is embedded as Rust code.

 - Clients and transactions are stored in `HashMap`s.
 I originally used `BTreeMap`s so the records would be sorted by ids, leading to nicer output.
 The spec makes a point to specify that order doesn't matter, though, so I switched to `HashMap`s for those sweet O(log n) -> O(1) lookup and insertion efficiency gains.
 (They're not actually *huge* gains, but they're something.)

+- The spec shows dispute/resolve/chargeback records in tabular form, which makes it unclear if these rows have an empty `amount` column or if the column is absent entirely.
+In other words, will those rows have trailing commas?
+My interpretation is yes, they will.

 ## Edge cases handled